 To make the verification plan, go to the Verification table under Verifications in the main menu.

 In this table, you are able to find all the requirements in the entire model.
-For each individual requirement you can define how, when, and by whom it should be verified.
+For each individual requirement you can define whether, when, how and by whom it should be verified.

-Typically, you do this in batches: you select groups of requirements that have to be verified in the same way.
+Typically, you do this in batches: you select groups of requirements that have to be verified in the same way and in the same phase.
 For example: you select all requirements concerning floor sizes and then define that all these should be verified during the concept design phase, by means of a calculation, with Architect Firm X as responsible party.

 You can make these selections by means of the table’s selections and filters.